The 2019 Nota Bene competition will reopen this fall.

 Nota Bene, Latin for "note well," is Phi Theta Kappa's honors anthology.
-It recognizes outstanding writing of Phi Theta Kappa members and demonstrates to the literary public the academic excellence and commitment to scholarship found at two-year colleges.
-The first issue of Nota Bene was published in 1994; it has been published annually ever since.
+It recognizes outstanding writing of Phi Theta Kappa members and demonstrates to the literary public the academic excellence and commitment to scholarship found at colleges.
+The first issue of Nota Bene was published in 1994.

 The Ewing Citation Scholarship Award, a scholarship of $1,000, is given to the author of the Nota Bene manuscript considered to be the most outstanding of all entries.